Manas-kashyap/Manas-kashyap.github.io/_posts/2018-11-11-Basic-Guide-for-Debian-Packaging.md

 node-qw-1.0.1 node-qw_1.0.1-1.debian.tar.xz node-qw_1.0.1-1_all.deb
 node- qw_1.0.1-1_amd64.changes node-qw_itp.mail

-<u>node-qw is a buggy folder created by npm2deb its better to delete it to avoid confusion later</u>
+<u>node-qw is a temporary folder created by npm2deb its better to delete it to avoid confusion later</u>

 $ rm -rf node-qw